Nagesh0137/Lagan-Bandhan-Frontend-/src/components/Header.md

 - Cultural sensitivity in design choices
 - Inclusive design for all users

-This enhanced navbar represents a significant upgrade to the Lagan Bandhan matrimony platform, providing users with a professional, beautiful, and highly functional navigation experience that reflects the serious nature of matrimonial services while maintaining an approachable and warm aesthetic.
+This enhanced navbar represents a significant upgrade to the Jeevan Sobati matrimony platform, providing users with a professional, beautiful, and highly functional navigation experience that reflects the serious nature of matrimonial services while maintaining an approachable and warm aesthetic.